-(a) A generalized (b) The neural CRF autoencoder autoencoder.
+(b) The neural CRF autoencoder model in this work.

 Figure 1: On the left is a generalized autoencoder, of which the lower half is the encoder and the upper half is the decoder.
 On the right is an illustration of the graphical model of our NCRF-AE model.
 The yellow squares are interactive potentials among labels, and the green squares represent the unary potentials generated by the neural networks.